Center For Counseling And Psychological Services

 - Personal counseling is available on an appointment basis, if possible.
 In order to serve all students evening appointments are available by request.
 Twenty-four hour emergency personal counseling services are available, for residential students, through their resident coordinators who have counselors’ cell phone numbers.

 Confidential personal counseling is available to all registered students at Barry University.
 Students are encouraged to use the counseling services when those services would be helpful.
 When requested, or when appropriate, referrals are made to the university's consulting psychiatrist, to physicians and/or community agencies.
+Some students may require a level of care beyond the scope of Barry University Counseling Center so these students may be referred off campus for more intense and frequent therapy.
 These referrals are made through the Counseling Center.
 The following charges apply to psychiatric appointments only: an initial fee of $85 and a follow up fee of $45 will be charged to the student’s Barry insurance.
 This fee will be billed through United Health Care.
 Students who have private insurance will have their student account billed $100 for an initial psychiatric evaluation and $65 for all follow-up psychiatric appointments.
 Many private insurance companies may accept a Super Bill which student must request from CCPS.

 Confidentiality is maintained.